amattu2/job-board/README.md

 # Introduction

+> **Warning**: This is a work-in-progress project.
+It provides a baseplate for a Job Board webapp.

 This is a Job Listing Board project built from the [nilanth/laravel-react-boilerplate](https://github.com/nilanth/laravel-react-boilerplate) boilerplate with a Laravel 9 backend and a React.js frontend using Antd.
 It's a continuous work-in-progress, with a primary focus towards implementing a functional UI.

 Tech Stack & Tools: